The two practicals will be separated into:

 has generated two output files with the suffixes .evec

-(first row is the eigenvalues for the first 5 PCs, and all further rows contain the PC coordinates for each sample) and .evac
+(first row is the eigenvalues for the 5 PCs, and all further rows contain the PC coordinates for each sample) and .evac

 Rscript scripts/plot_smartpca.R

-23) Are the SMARTPCA
+Q23.
+Are the SMARTPCA

 results fundamentally different from PLINK